 Industry events and trade shows are often where trends break into the mainstream.
 These types of places are often used as testing grounds for new companies and new ideas.
 Be sure to stay in the loop on these events, and try to attend as many as your schedule permits so you can learn about the brightest and best new brands in the industry.
 You can sample new products and talk directly to the people making them.
-There's no better way to familiarize yourself with new brands.
 You can also network at these events to see how your fellow industry professionals feel about the brands/items in question.
 This can give you some perspective on whether or not new brands will ultimately catch on.

 Keep Track of “Industry Leader” Menus

 In the restaurant industry, there’s a bit of a trickle down effect with trends.
 New trends, brands, and products tend to find their footing in ultra-high-end restaurants or bars.
 From there, versions of these ideas trickle down to casual establishments.
 So, to keep track of new brands, always check what the "best of the best" restaurants are doing.
 What products do they serve that others do not?
 What new ideas can you borrow from their menus and put onto yours?
 Periodically visit or research these industry leaders to stay ahead of the trends.

 In the fast-moving bev-alc world, you don't always have to be the one that sets the trends, but if you don't make sure to pay attention to what's happening and at least follow some of the examples of those leading the pack, your customers might find somewhere else to spend their hard-earned money.

 See how Provi helps thousands of bars, restaurants and retailers save 200 hours a year with a single app for browsing product catalogs, ordering, and messaging your reps.